Big Brother Canada

+The series was originally produced by Endemol and Insight Productions for Shaw Media and Corus Entertainment and hosted by Arisa Cox (who also acted as executive producer between 2021 and 2024), with the first season premiering on February 27, 2013, on Slice.
+From the third season, the show aired on Global.
+The series was put on hiatus following the conclusion of the fifth season, but fan support saw the series renewed for a sixth season.
+The twelfth and final season of this iteration aired in early 2024, with the series cancelled in June 2024.

+In 2026, a revival of the franchise was announced, to be produced by Groupe Entourage for Bell Media, hosted by Andrea Bain.
+The revival is set to premiere on CTV in the spring of 2027.
+It is set to act as a sister show to the French-Canadian celebrity edition, titled Big Brother Célébrités, with both being produced by Entourage for CTV and Noovo, out of the same house and production facilities in Montreal.

 Rules and format

 There are a number of rules imposed on the HouseGuests competing in the series.
 The participants are under constant audio and video surveillance, and are required to wear personal microphones at all times.
 Contestants have no access to phones, television, internet, magazines, newspaper, and are prohibited from contact with those not in the house.
-The Bible and other religious literature are the only books allowed in the house.
 Described as a "social experiment", the concept of the show forces people to live in a home with people who may share differing ideals, beliefs, or prejudices.
 The doors to the house remain locked at all times, though a HouseGuest is free to quit the game whenever they choose; however, once leaving the house, they are not permitted to re-enter.
 Should a contestant break the rules of the game, they could be expelled and immediately removed from the house.
 Unlike other versions of Big Brother, the HouseGuests may discuss the nomination and eviction process openly and freely.

-Each week the HouseGuests compete in several competitions in order to win power and safety inside the house, before voting off one of the HouseGuests during the eviction.
+Each week, the HouseGuests compete in several competitions in order to win power and safety inside the house, before voting off one of the HouseGuests during the eviction.
 The main elements of the format are as follows: